 Tractors/Trucks and trailers built after 03/01/2001 must be able to turn on an In-Cab Trailer ABS Warning Light (per U.S. FMVSS121).
 The industry chose Power Line Communication (PLC) as the standard method to turn it on.
 On trailers built prior to 03/01/2001 verify trailer ABS system status via the required external warning light mounted on the trailer.
-The indicator light on the trailer should be yellow and identified with the letters ABS.

-For doubles or triples, the lamp does not distinguish between trailers.
-An ABS problem in any of the trailers will activate the Trailer ABS Warning Lamp.
+The indicator light on the trailer should be yellow and identified with the letters ABS problem in any of the trailers will activate the Trailer ABS Warning Lamp.
 If you change the intended service in any way (e.g., number of axles, multiple trailers, add switchable trailer accessories, etc.) from the date the vehicle was manufactured, you should contact your trailer manufacturer and/or trailer antilock brake manufacturer to determine if the power available at the 7-way trailer light line is adequate.
-Failure to do so might result in insufficient power to the trailer

-ABS system, which may affect its operation.
+Failure to do so might result in insufficient power to the trailer ABS system, which may affect its operation.